agilecrm/webhooks/README.md

 Webhooks integration guide
 ===================================

-Webhooks facilitates communication with third-party applications by sending instant web notifications every time an event occurs in Agile CRM.
-Instead of polling to see if data has been updated or created in Agile CRM, you can register a URL to which we will send POSTs containing the updated data and created data.
-This has benefits for both sides.
+Webhooks facilitates communication with third-party applications by sending instant web notifications every time an event occurs in Agile CRM by letting you register a URL that we will notify anytime an event happens in your Agile CRM.
+When the event occurs.

 [Webhooks encyclopedia](https://en.wikipedia.org/wiki/Webhook)